Black hole superradiant instability from ultralight spin-2 fields

 The presence of two unstable modes with comparable time scales slightly complicates the above picture.
 The dipolar mode grows until $\Omega_{\rm H}=\omega_R$, reaching a mass $M_c^{m=1}$.
-However, the BH spin keeps being extracted by the quadrupolar mode, which is still unstable in this regime and indeed saturates at $\Omega_{\rm H}=\omega_R/2$, reaching a mass $M_c^{m=2}$.
-During the second part of the instability, the dipole mode leaves the superradiant regime and is quickly re-assorbed by the BH (since the absorption time scale is significantly shorter than that of GW emission), thus giving back almost all its mass and spin~\cite{Ficarra:2018rfu}.
-Therefore, at the end of this second unstable phase $\Omega_{\rm H}=\omega_R/2$ and the net mass and angular momentum loss are entirely due to the quadrupole mode, which is finally emitted in GWs over the time scale in Eq.~\eqref{tauGW}.
+At the same time, the BH spin keeps being extracted by the quadrupolar mode, which is still unstable in this regime and indeed saturates only at $\Omega_{\rm H}=\omega_R/2$, reaching a mass $M_c^{m=2}$.
+When the BH spins down such that $\Omega_{\rm H}<\omega_R$, the dipole mode leaves the superradiant regime and is quickly reabsorbed by the BH (since the absorption time scale is significantly shorter than that of GW emission), thus giving back almost all its mass and spin~\cite{Ficarra:2018rfu}.
+Therefore, at the time when $\Omega_{\rm H}=\omega_R/2$, the net mass and angular momentum loss are entirely due to the quadrupole mode, which is finally emitted in GWs over the time scale in Eq.~\eqref{tauGW}.

 The emitted signal is nearly monochromatic, with frequency $f_s=\omega_R/\pi$, where $\omega_R$ is given in Eq.~\eqref{wR}.
-Thus, BH-boson condensates are continuous sources, like pulsars for LIGO or verification binaries for LISA.
+Thus, BH-boson condensates are continuous sources, like pulsars for LIGO/Virgo or verification binaries for LISA.
 There are, however, two notable differences: (i) depending on the value of $\alpha$, the GW emission time scale $\tau_{\rm GW}$ can be significantly shorter than the observation time, resulting in an impulsive signal; (ii)~at variance with the case of massive scalar and vector fields, GW emission for the dominant spin-$2$ mode is mostly \emph{hexadecapolar} and not quadrupolar, since it is produced by a spinning quadrupolar field and not by a spinning dipolar field.
 The hexadecapolar nature of the radiation implies that the signal vanishes along the BH spin axis, at variance with the quadrupolar case, for which it is maximum in that direction.

 To estimate the GW signal, we define the characteristic GW amplitude as

 where $N_{\rm cycles}\sim \min[\sqrt{f T_{\rm obs}},\sqrt{ f_s \tau_{\rm GW}}]$ is the approximate numbers of cycles in the detector, $f=f_s/(1+z)$ is the detector frame frequency, $T_{\rm obs}$ is the observation time, and $h_{\rm rms} = \sqrt{\dot{E}_{\rm GW}/(5 f^2 r^2 \pi^2)}$ is the root-mean-square amplitude obtained by averaging over source and detector orientations (see Refs.~\cite{Brito:2017wnc,Brito:2017zvb} for details).